Cap-go/tutorials/src/content/plugins-tutorials/capacitor-plugin-googleplayservices-check.md

 ---
-"title": "Using capacitor-plugin-googleplayservices-check",
+title: Using capacitor-plugin-googleplayservices-check
-"description": "This blog post will provide a step-by-step tutorial on how to use the capacitor-plugin-googleplayservices-check package to check whether Google Play Services is available on your Android device in a Capacitor project.", "created_at": "2022-01-26",
+description: This blog post will provide a step-by-step tutorial on how to use the capacitor-plugin-googleplayservices-check package to check whether Google Play Services is available on your Android device in a Capacitor project.
-"published": true,
-"slug": "capacitor-plugin-googleplayservices-check"
+created_at: 2022-01-26
+published: true
+slug: capacitor-plugin-googleplayservices-check
 ---

 # Using capacitor-plugin-googleplayservices-check